-Allowed Amount: The amount we or a member of the Blue Cross and Blue Shield Association agrees to pay a Network or Participating Provider or a out-of-Network or Non-participating Provider as payment in full for a service, procedure, supply or equipment.
-For a out-of-Network Provider, (i) the Allowed Amount shall not exceed the Maximum Payment and (ii) in addition to the Member's liability for Benefit Year Deductibles, Copayments and/or Coinsurance, the Member may be Balance Billed unless prohibited by law by the out-of-Network Provider, except as described in the Special Out-of-Network Rules section, for any difference between the Allowed Amount and the Billed Charge.
+Allowed Amount: The amount we or a member of the Blue Cross and Blue Shield Association agrees to pay a Network Provider, Participating Provider, Out-of-Network Provider or Non-Participating Provider as payment for a service, procedure, supply or equipment.
+For an Out-of-Network Provider, (i) the Allowed Amount shall not exceed the Maximum Payment and (ii) in addition to the Member's liability for Benefit Year Deductibles, Copayments and/or Coinsurance, the Member may be Balance-Billed unless prohibited by law by the Out-of-Network Provider, except as otherwise provided herein, for any difference between the Allowed Amount we pay and the billed charges.